 A trial observer mandated by the IPU travelled to Uganda on 11 February and on 6 March 2023 to observe the proceedings against the two members of parliament.
-The observer reported that, although the hearings had finally been adjourned on both occasions, the presiding judge gave opportunities to both parties, the prosecution and defence, to present their cases, that the general court atmosphere was calm and that court workers were cooperative with the observer.
-The defence also notified the court of its intention to file a petition before the Constitutional Court wherein it would seek to challenge the entire process.
+The observer reported that, although the hearings had finally been adjourned on both occasions, the general court atmosphere was calm and that court workers were cooperative with the observer.